OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 	ignored on non-init namespace mounts.
 Please refer to the Delegation section for details.

+  favordynmods
+        Reduce the latencies of dynamic cgroup modifications such as task migrations and controller on/offs at the cost of making hot path operations such as forks and exits more expensive.
+        The static usage pattern of creating a cgroup, enabling controllers, and then seeding it with CLONE_INTO_CGROUP is not affected by this option.

   memory_localevents
         Only populate memory.events with data for the current cgroup, and not any subtrees.
 This is legacy behaviour, the default